 Where is Clingmans Dome?

-Clingmans Dome is located in the Great Smoky Mountains National Park and is the highest point in Tennessee at 6,643 feet.
-It’s situated just 23 miles from Gatlinburg and 25 miles from Cherokee.
+Located in the Great Smoky Mountain National Park, Clingman’s Dome is the highest peak in Tennessee at 6,633 ft.
+It’s situated just 22 miles from Gatlinburg, and 25 miles from Cherokee, NC.

 You should plan to do a Clingmans Dome hike, especially as it’s a major landmark on the Appalachian Trail.